hwayne/learntla-v2/docs/topics/state-machines.rst

 Also known as `Harel Statecharts <https://www.cs.scranton.edu/~mccloske/courses/se507/harel_Statecharts.pdf>`__, hierarchical state machines allow states inside of other states.
 If state P' is inside of state P, then P' can take any transitions that P can take.
 A simple example is the UI of a web app.
 You can log on or off, and when logged in you start in a homepage and can move to any secondary page.
 To make things interesting we'll say one of the secondary pages also as subpages.

-.. note:: There's a few different flavors of HSM.
-For this one, I'm following three restrictions:

-  1. Transitions can start from any state, but must end in a "leaf" state.
-You can't be in ``LoggedIn`` or ``Reports``, you have to be in ``Main`` or ``Report1``.
-  2. A state can't have two different parent states.
-  3. No state cycles.

 .. todo:: Graphviz Group
 .. digraph:: hsl